 See, believe, think and then act

-Thankfully the organization that I was referring to in the opening is bold enough to look at the next horizon.
+Thankfully the organization that we are referring to in the opening is bold enough to look at the next horizon.
 They are even energized to go there and explore what the future might hold for them.
 The philosophy that we hold dear in our approach has taken root in this organization: they want to see the new, and challenge the beliefs they hold about today, so they can think differently about what’s next and then draft a plan for action again.
 This is a continuous loop that keeps you moving forward.

 A new plan can only emerge from a new view on the world on a next horizon, otherwise your execution power will put a drain on your energy.
 Your employees will loose a sense of purpose and nobody will understand what to do next.
 Make sure to step into the future on time, but never forget keep acting today.